-Absent a Formal Complaint dismissal or the parties' decision to pursue the restorative practices alternative, the University will provide a live hearing for all Formal Complaints subject to Track A. The University representative will present information regarding the case at the hearing and will have the ability to present information and witnesses, question witnesses, and provide opening and closing statements at the hearing.
+Absent a Formal Complaint dismissal, the University will provide a live hearing for all Formal Complaints subject to Track A. The University representative will present information regarding the case at the hearing and will have the ability to present information and witnesses, question witnesses, and provide opening and closing statements at the hearing.